Shubham-Rasal/otakuverse/README.md

 - [Demo](https://otakuverse.demo.spheron.network)

 ---
 *Note: This is a submission for the Spheron Network Bounty Program.
-The project demonstrates the capabilities of Spheron's decentralized infrastructure for hosting and storing AI-powered applications.*
+The project demonstrates the capabilities of Spheron's decentralized infrastructure for training and hosting AI-powered applications.*

-TODO: